lcontami/ecpy/docs/source/dev_guide/application.rst

 - 'auto_save': list of the names of members whose update should trigger an automatic saving of the preferences.
 - 'edit_view': an enaml Container used to edit the preferences of the plugin.
-  If no such object is conytributed the default templating mechanism presented below is used.
+  If no such object is contributed the default templating mechanism presented below is used.
 - 'saving_method': name of the plugin method to use to retrieve the values of the members which should be saved.